codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### User Signup

-Creating a new user account is as simple as constructing a `ParseUser` object and calling `signUpInBackground`:
+Creating a new user account is the process of constructing a `ParseUser` object and calling `signUpInBackground`:

 ```java
 // Create the ParseUser